-Fig. 5.
-Unknown antenna parameters effect removing: (a) For a target-local antenna pair, the received power can be expressed as the function of $\phi$ and $\theta$ , and reaches the maximum when ( $\phi = 0, \theta = 0$ ). (b) Through coordinate transformation, we convert the unknown ( $\phi$ , $\theta$ ) of the antenna pair to the known ( $\alpha$ , $\beta$ ) of the local antenna; note that ( $\alpha = \alpha{obj}, \beta = \beta{obj}$ ) corresponds to ( $\phi = 0, \theta = 0$ ). (c) For a target antenna with fixed orientation, the received power can be expressed as the function of $\alpha$ and $\beta$ of the local antenna, and reaches the maximum when ( $\alpha = \alpha{obj}, \beta = \beta{obj}$ ).
+Fig. 5: Unknown antenna parameters effect removing: (a) For a target-local antenna pair, the received power can be expressed as the function of φ and θ , and reaches the maximum when ($\phi = 0, \theta = 0$). (b) Through coordinate transformation, we convert the unknown (φ, θ) of the antenna pair to the known (α, β) of the local antenna; note that ($\alpha = \alpha{obj}, \beta = \beta{obj}$) corresponds to ($\phi = 0, \theta = 0$). (c) For a target antenna with fixed orientation, the received power can be expressed as the function of α and β of the local antenna, and reaches the maximum when ($\alpha = \alpha{obj}, \beta = \beta{obj}$).

-which quantifies the received power based on the known spatial angles $(\alpha, \beta)$ of the local antennas.
+Removing the effect of unknown antenna parameters (φ, θ) .
+We reconstruct the Friis transmission formula to a spatial model, which quantifies the received power based on the known spatial angles (α, β) of the local antennas.

-Optimizing the time cost of estimating antenna orientation: We construct the vertical and horizontal planes according to the LoS path of the antenna pair, and employ an iterative algorithm within each vertical plane to enhance efficiency.
+Optimizing the time cost of estimating antenna orientation.
+We construct the vertical and horizontal planes according to the LoS path of the antenna pair, and employ an iterative algorithm within each vertical plane to enhance efficiency.

-Eliminating the influence of propagation distance: We apply the spatial geometry principle, which asserts that the intersection of two planes is a unique line, to eliminate the impact of propagation distance.
+Eliminating the influence of propagation distance.
+We apply the spatial geometry principle, which asserts that the intersection of two planes is a unique line, to eliminate the impact of propagation distance.